littlecobber/CBIL/README.md

 # CBIL offical implementation

-The project is still under patent review and acquring permission from SoftBank to release, and the simulator is around 10GB, coming soon.
+The project is still under patent review and acquring permission from SoftBank to release, however, we release core part of the simulator to perform basic pipepline training and inference.

+You can download the core part of the simulator via [Simulator](https://drive.google.com/drive/folders/1K_MTJ7uxssfHhwIKAMubpC06C3Di7F1C?usp=sharing).
+The repo is still updating.

 ## News

+* **2025-03:** 🔥Demo code released.
 * **2024-12:** 🔥The code is coming soon.
 * **2024-12:** We present our work at SIGGRAPH ASIA 2024 in Tokyo.
 * **2024-07:** CBIL is accepted as **SIGGRAPH ASIA 2024 Journal Track (TOG)**.

+## 📌 To-Do List

+- [x] Release the core code of CBIL (Fish Simulator Unity).
+- [x] Release the python server implementation.
+- [x] Demo code with example fish asset and texture.
+- [ ] Keep updating
+- [ ] Add more features

 ## Installation